It was 8:20 AM on a Saturday when I opened up my wardrobe.

 Choosing anchors that rely on other people

-Anchors that depend on external validation don’t work well.
+Your psychological anchor needs to be something that you control, and something that is meaningful to you specifically.
 If you’re using a friend’s encouraging words or social media likes as your anchor, you won’t be able to access that feeling when you’re alone or offline.
-Choose anchors you can control.

 Getting discouraged too quickly